emilkloeden/pdf-to-png-amqp/README.md

 type: string
 data: object

-It expects the data object to contain a PDFPath and a PNGPath properties that denote the location of a PDF file and a folder in which to store output, respectively.
+It expects the data object to contain a PDFPath and a PNGPath property that denotes the location of a PDF file and a folder in which to store output, respectively.

 It then converts the input PDF into one PNG image per page.